tsuru/tsuru/docs/services/api.rst

     $ tsuru service-bind mysql_instance --app my_app

+Now, tsuru services has two bind endpoints: ``/resources/<service-instance-name>/bind`` and ``/resources/<service-instance-name>/bind-app``.
+The first endpoint will be called every time an app adds an unit.
-tsuru calls the service API to bind an app with an instance via POST on ``/resources/<service-instance-name>/bind`` (please notice that tsuru does not include a trailing slash) with app-host and unit-host, where app-host represents the host to which the app is accessible, and unit-host is the address of the unit.
+This endpoint is a POST with app-host and unit-host, where app-host represents the host to which the app is accessible, and unit-host is the address of the unit.
 Example of request: